KirbyPhillips/Customer_Revenue_Prediction_with_Machine_Learning/README.md

-# Predicting Customer Revenue with Machine Learning
+# Customer Revenue Prediction with Machine Learning
 A machine learning analysis of ~2,000 customer records, using customer behaviour and engagement data to predict revenue with 65.9% explanatory power and support targeted marketing and retention decisions.

 ### Note: